Admissions officers consider all kinds of numbers when deciding whether they should send acceptance or rejection letters to applicants.

 Test-optional and test-blind admissions policies are different things.
-Test-optional schools allow applicants to choose between submitting and not submitting SAT or ACT scores.
+Test-optional schools allow applicants to choose between submitting and not submitting SAT scores.
 Submitted test scores will be considered.
-On the other hand, test-blind schools do not consider SAT or ACT scores at all.
+On the other hand, test-blind schools do not consider SAT scores at all.

 Some colleges and universities will give you the freedom to provide your standardized test score if you are proud of it or keep it to yourself if you are not happy with it.

-If you choose to submit your SAT or ACT score to any of those test-optional institutions, it will be factored into the admissions process.
+If you choose to submit your SAT score to any of those test-optional institutions, it will be factored into the admissions process.

 So, in other words, it will have an impact on your decision.
 But if you decide not to submit it, worry not.
 That’s because a test-optional school will not ask you to explain yourself.